African fat tail gecko, Hemitheconyx caudicinctus

 African fat tail geckos do best with a basking temperature between 30-32°C (89-98°F) and a cool end temperature of around 22°C (71°F).They are a burrowing species, so heat mats should be avoided.
 Overhead heating systems such as basking lamps or ceramic heat emitters work much better to warm the ambient temperature in the larger enclosures that this species requires.

 All heating equipment should be attached to a compatible thermostat to maintain the required temperatures and ensure their safety.
-If you decide to use a basking lamp, a dimming thermostat is required, whereas if you use a ceramic heat emitter, a pulse proportional thermostat is required.
+If you decide to use a basking lamp, a dimming thermostat is required, whereas if you use a ceramic heat emitter, a pulse thermostat is required.

 Do African fat tail geckos need to have UV?